ManrajSaini/Social_Media_Backend_Reunion/readme.md

 - Database: MongoDB

-- Provide the list of the functional testcases specific to each API endpoint with description in an Excel sheet
+- Provided the list of the functional testcases specific to each API endpoint with description in an Excel sheet